Kokit0/PDF-Extraction-and-Querying-using-LangChain-and-OpenAI-Embeddings/README.md

    pip install -r requirements.txt
    ```

-6. Installation and Setup for the OpenAI API key:
+6. (Optional preference) Installation and Setup for the OpenAI API key:

-   (Optional preference) For the OpenAI API key:
-   - This step is not mandatory for running the notebook but can be completed independently if needed.
+   - This step is not mandatory for running the notebook per se.
 To obtain an OpenAI API key, follow these instructions:
      - Sign up for an OpenAI API key at [OpenAI](https://platform.openai.com/signup).
      - Once you have an API key, got to the notebook and replace `YOUR_API_KEY_HERE` with your actual OpenAI API key.
+Look for the "" and simply insert.

 6.a.
 (Optional) If you want to use OpenAI's tokenizer (available for Python 3.9+) and instead decide to not run the requirements.txt, install Tiktoken directly with bash: